Tuteja-Lab/UnsupervisedPeakCaller/README.md

 # Preprocessing <a name = "preprocessing" />
 We have provided a [bash](https://www.gnu.org/software/bash/) preprocessing script to convert input BAM files (see [input](#input)) into the required RCL input.
 The script assumes your data have been aligned to the Ensembl assembly of the mouse or human genome.
-If not, no blacklist regions will be removed.
+If not, the script will still run, but no blacklist regions will be removed.

 ## Preprocessing Input <a name = "preprocessing_input" />